mocklis/mocklis.docs/source/introduction/index.rst

 from a `mock property` with the same name.
 The ``IConnection.Receive`` event forwards adds and removes to another `mock property`, and the
 ``IConnection.Send`` method forwards calls to yet another `mock property`.

-Note that the `mock properties` are always properties even if the members they support aren't: the ``IConnection.Send`` method is paired with a `mock property` of type ``FuncMethodMock``, the ``IConnection.Receive`` event is paired with a `mock property` of type ``EventMock`` and so forth.
+Note that the `mock properties` are generally properties even if the members they support aren't: the ``IConnection.Send`` method is paired with a `mock property` of type ``FuncMethodMock``, the ``IConnection.Receive`` event is paired with a `mock property` of type ``EventMock`` and so forth.

 The practical upshot is that the ``IConnection`` interface is now implemented by the class, so that instances of the class can be used in places where